EvanHahn/evanhahn-dot-com/projects/index.md

 3. ["Code doodles"](https://evanhahn.github.io/code-doodles/) is a set of little visualizations that I make in my free time.
 4. [HumanizeDuration.js](https://evanhahn.github.io/HumanizeDuration.js/), a rather simple library for turning 361,000 milliseconds into "6 minutes, 1 second".
 Lots of people have submitted patches!

+The rest of this page is a fat list that attempts to cover everything I've done.
+It's pretty boring.

 Various words
 =============

 In addition to the words you're reading right now, I've written _hundreds_ of other words.
-You can check out [my numerous guides and tutorials](/guides), or read one of the two books I've published:
+You can check out [my guides and tutorials](/guides), or read one of the two books I've published:

 * [*Express.js In Action*](http://manning.com/hahn/?a_aid=express-in-action&a_bid=fe3fcff7), a Manning book (still in progress, but you can get a "beta" now!)
 * [*JavaScript Testing with Jasmine*](http://shop.oreilly.com/product/0636920028277.do), an O'Reilly book